badlydrawnrob/elm-playground/elm-in-action/README.md

 ### Type alias

 - <s>A type alias declaration assigns a name to a type, much as a constant assigns a name to a value.
-* Type aliases to reduce code duplication</s>
+* Type aliases to reduce code duplication
     - https://guide.elm-lang.org/types/type_aliases
     - Use the example with an Array (but don't mention it much)
-* More type alias examples here: https://guide.elm-lang.org/types/type_aliases
+* More type alias examples here: https://guide.elm-lang.org/types/type_aliases</s>

 ### Type variables